Meet the VP

 The University of Georgia

 Jennifer Frum became UGA’s fourth Vice President for Public Service and Outreach in 2012, and the first woman to serve in the role.
-She provides institutional leadership for UGA’s outreach and engagement and economic development efforts across Georgia, which include an annual operating budget of $50 million, 450 faculty and staff throughout the state, and eight diverse Public Service and Outreach units: Carl Vinson Institute of Government, J.W.
+She provides institutional leadership for UGA’s outreach and engagement and economic development efforts across Georgia, which includes eight diverse Public Service and Outreach units: Carl Vinson Institute of Government, J.W.
 Fanning Institute for Leadership Development, Georgia Center for Continuing Education and Hotel, Archway Partnership, State Botanical Garden of Georgia, Marine Extension Service/Georgia Sea Grant, Small Business Development Centers (17), and the Office of Service Learning (co-managed with Vice President for Instruction).
 Frum also provides leadership (with the Vice President for Research) for UGA’s economic development programming, including the university’s economic development office in Atlanta.

 Frum is responsible for training, technical assistance, continuing education, and applied research programs that create new small businesses, make government more efficient, provide students with real-world experiences, bring economic development opportunities to Georgia, protect the environment, revitalize downtowns, and has a $753 million annual economic impact on Georgia.

 Frum has strengthened Public Service and Outreach’s (PSO) economic development partnerships across the state and implemented three strategic priorities for the University’s outreach programs: helping create jobs and prosperity, developing the state’s leaders, and addressing critical state issues.